w1lnx/passphrase/README.md

 * FIPS-181 Compliant: wehritirby...

 Every one of them will generate a password that is either quite difficult for a human to remember, or, paradoxically, trivially-simple for a computer to brute-force.
-See also: [XKCD #936](https://xkcd.com/936/)
+See also: [xkcd #936](https://xkcd.com/936/)

 This is an expeditious interim solution.